 See · Hear · Feel · Film

-- Become more active, thoughtful viewers of visual media
+- Inspire students to become more active, thoughtful viewers of visual media

-- Understand how to write with clarity, confidence, and joy
+- Teach them how to write with confidence, clarity, and joy

 - Improve their creative expression and storytelling skills

 - Enhance important critical thinking skills while improving their writing and communication

 - Prepare students to analyze the range of visual media they encounter

 - Fulfill PA Academic Standards for Reading, Writing, Speaking, and Listening in a more dynamic way